ugoproto/gothon_project/README.md

 - For Windows, you might need to try `py -2 bin/engine.py` or `py -2.7 bin/engine.py`.
 - Consult the Python documentation otherwise.
 - Have fun!

+## Use

+- Compiled with cx-Freeze (group of files).
+-Zip files.
+Download the files.
+Unzip the files.
+Go in the folder-files and find the executable (.exe); launch it.
+You can simply delete folder-files.
+    - LINK
+- Compiled with cx-Freeze (Windows distribution `msi`).
+Download the distribution file.
+Launch it and install the 'program' in the folder of your choice (it suggests a 'C:\...\program...' folder, but your can choose the 'desktop').
+Go in the installed files and find the executable (.exe); launch it.
+Launch the distribution file again; this time, remove the 'program'.
+    - LINK
+- Compiled with pyInstaller (single-file option).
+Download the executable file.
+Launch it.
+You can simply delete file.
+    - LINK